It is the fastest three hours in media hosted by me, your harmless, lovable little fuzzball host, Rush Limbaugh.

 Yeah.

-Uh climate change is, huh?
+Climate change is, huh?

 Affecting Americans all across the country in every region, although in different ways.

-Climate change is doing this.
+Climate change is doing this, really?

 This is what they're actually asking people to believe.

-And the sad thing is there's a whole host of low information people that apparently swallow this, although it isn't a big number.
+And the sad thing is, there's a whole host of low-information people that apparently swallow this, although it isn't a big number.

 But it doesn't stop these people from trying to gin this up.